isBre/Ethics-in-AI-Notes/index.md

 In highly automated systems or AI systems, there is a gradual shift in liability from individual operators to the organizations developing, using, and maintaining the technology.
 This liability shift can be attributed to product liability, organizational or no-fault liability, and vicarious liability for faults of employees.
 As automation advances, it is crucial to assess liability as early as possible in the technology's life cycle, considering the role of technology in accidents.

 Decision-Making Authority
 Effective decision-making authority is a crucial aspect of socio-technical systems.
 In joint cognitive systems involving humans and AI, questions arise regarding decision-making roles and responsibilities.
-Laws

-.
+Laws.